zacharymarshal/tabular/index.md

 ### Searching a page

-Have you ever wanted to find some text on a website but they don't have a search box?  `CMD + F` to the rescue!
+Have you ever wanted to find some text on a website but they don't have a search box?  `CTRL + F` to the rescue!
 It will search all text on the page and look for what you type in the field.
 It is really powerful, especially when you just look for pieces of what you might be looking for.
 For example, if I was on the permission search page and I was looking for the "Override Student Comments" permission, I might just look for "Override" or "Comments".

-Also, when doing a page search you could click the arrows to go to the previous and next found item, however, did you know there is a keyboard shortcut for that?
-You can use `CMD + G` and `CMD + SHIFT + G` to move to the next found word or the previous found word.
+When doing a page search you could click the arrows to go to the previous and next found item.
+However, did you know there is a keyboard shortcut for that?
+You can use `CTRL + G` and `CTRL + SHIFT + G` to move to the next found word or the previous found word.

 ![Finding](images/screencapture-find.gif)

-*Search for text using `CMD + F`.
-Go to the next and previous found item using `CMD + G` and `CMD + SHIFT + G`*
+*Search for text using `CTRL + F`.
+Go to the next and previous found item using `CTRL + G` and `CTRL + SHIFT + G`*

 You can also search elements within a select box by focusing it and then starting to type.
 After typing, you can use `SPACEBAR` or `ENTER` to select the value that you want.
 You can also use the arrow keys to move up and down the options in the list.
 This is a really useful feature but there are some downsides.
 It will only search if the option starts with what you are typing and there is no visual indication of what you typed.